-For the year ended 31 December 2020, the Company has one category of potentially dilutive shares, share options.
+For the years ended 31 December 2021 and 2020, the Company has one category of potentially dilutive shares, share options.
 The calculation for share options is determined by the number of shares that could have been acquired at fair value (determined as the average annual market share price of the Company's shares) based on the monetary value of the subscription rights attached to the outstanding share options.
 The number of shares calculated as above is compared with the number of shares that would have been issued assuming the exercise of the share options.
-The number of shares that would have been issued assuming the exercise of the share options.
-The number of shares that would have been issued assuming the exercise of the share options less the number of shares that could have been issued at fair value (determined as the average market price per share for the year) for the same total proceeds is the number of shares issued for no consideration.
+The number of shares that would have been issued assuming the exercise of the share options less the number of shares that would have been issued as the average market price per share for the year) for the same total proceeds is the number of shares issued for no consideration.
 The resulting number of shares issued for no consideration is included in the weighted average number of ordinary shares as the denominator for calculating diluted earnings per share.